 Then, take the ranch covered chicken and place it in the breading mixture, making sure it is evenly covered.

 Place the breaded chicken on the parchment lined baking sheet (I use my half sheet pan).
 See below for the half sheet pans I use.
-These are the sheet pans that I use for cookies, my Banana Bars, Peanut Butter Fingers and breadsticks, garlic knots…pretty much everything!
+These are the sheet pans that I use for cookies, my Banana Bars, Peanut Butter Fingers, sheet pan pizza, sheet pan fajitas and pretty much everything!

 Repeat with all of your chicken pieces.
 Make sure the chicken is evenly spaced on the pan so they will cook evenly.
 Squished chicken may not cook as well or as evenly.